List your property

 Maybe you are wondering, what is gastronomy in Finland like?
 Well, in this cuisine dishes made with fish, reindeer meat, potatoes, carrots and beets stand out.
 You will find recipes such as karjalanpiirakka (a kind of dumplings stuffed with rice), kalakukko (a similar recipe to the previous one but made with fish), grillimakkara (grilled sausages served with mustard), rye bread… Even though now you may find the names of these dishes quite complicated, by the end of your Erasmus you will surely know them to perfection.

-Advantages of doing Erasmus in Helsinki, Finland
+Advantages and disadvantages of doing Erasmus in Helsinki, Finland

 Cheap accommodation in Helsinki, Finland